 The Deposit Insurance Law governs the deposit insurance system and the treatment of failed banks.

 The Law Concerning Concurrent Business, etc, of Trust Business by Financial Institutions of Japan (Law No. 43 of 1943)

-The Law Concerning Concurrent Business, etc, of Trust Business by Financial Institutions applies to the banks conducting trust activities.
+The Law Concerning Concurrent Business, etc, of Trust Business by Financial Institutions applies to banks that conduct trust activities.